rahuljpgupta/ms-campaign-generation-ai/README.md

 - Makes reasonable assumptions for minor details
 - Users can skip questions (press Enter) for AI to use best judgment
 - Loops until all critical information is collected

+### 📋 Smart List Matching
+- Fetches existing smart lists from Frederick API via MCP
+- Uses LLM to intelligently match audience with existing lists
+- Presents up to 3 best matches with relevance scores
+- Shows match reasons and contact counts
+- User can select existing list or create new one
+- Automatically handles cases with no matches